Astronomy Essentials

 Meteors in annual showers get their names from the point in the starry sky from which they appear to radiate.
 This shower’s name comes from the constellation Leo the Lion, because these meteors radiate outward from the vicinity of stars representing the Lion’s Mane.

 If you trace the paths of Leonid meteors backward on the sky’s dome, they do seem to stream from near the star Algieba in the constellation Leo.
 The point in the sky from which they appear to radiate is the radiant point.
 This radiant point is an optical illusion.
-It’s like standing on railroad tracks and peering off into the distance to see the tracks converge.
+It’s like standing by railroad tracks and peering off into the distance to see the tracks converge.
 The illusion of the radiant point comes from the fact that the meteors – much like the railroad tracks – are moving on parallel paths.

 In recent years, people have gotten the mistaken idea that you must know the whereabouts of a meteor shower’s radiant point in order to watch the meteor shower.
 You don’t need to.
 The meteors often don’t become visible until they are 30 degrees or so from their radiant point.
 They are streaking out from the radiant in all directions.